Skip to main content

 Class 2Equity InterestsCancelled; pro rata surplus distribution~45%

-Subchapter V Context
+Subchapter V and Cross-Border Coordination

 The case avoided formation of an official creditors' committee, minimized U.S. Trustee quarterly fees, and bypassed traditional disclosure statement requirements under the Small Business Reorganization Act.
-As Virginia Lawyer explains, Subchapter V offers shorter timelines and fewer administrative requirements than traditional Chapter 11.
-The Miami-Dade Bar notes that the streamlined process permits only the debtor to file a plan, eliminating competing creditor plans and providing a path for equity holders to retain interests without the absolute priority rule.
-Subchapter V Trustee William A. Homony played the facilitative role contemplated by the statute.
-Data from the U.S. Trustee Program shows that Subchapter V cases reach plan confirmation on average nearly four months faster than traditional small business cases, with approximately 51% resulting in confirmed plans.
+Subchapter V offers shorter timelines and fewer administrative requirements than traditional chapter 11.
+The streamlined process permits only the debtor to file a plan, eliminating competing creditor plans and providing a path for equity holders to retain interests without the absolute priority rule.
+Subchapter V cases reach plan confirmation on average nearly four months faster than traditional small business cases, with approximately 51% resulting in confirmed plans.

 Key Case Timeline